 Mark S. Ain, a director, is a minority owner and advisor to ETS International, a ground transportation service company.
-In 2009, we paid ETS International \$7,705 for services rendered in 2009.
-The Audit Committee has determined such services are reasonable, in the best interest of the Company and on terms no less favorable than could be obtained from an unrelated third party.
+In 2012, we paid ETS International \$11,372 for services rendered in 2012.
+The Audit Committee has determined such services are reasonable, in our best interest and on terms no less favorable than could be obtained from an unrelated third party.
 In assessing Mr. Ain's independence, our Board of Directors was aware of this information and concluded that it had no impact on his independence as a director.